azyablov/crafting_srl_zabbix_template/README.md

 ![Item preprocessing][item_preprocessing_1]

-In this particular case we are expracting admin-state value and translating it to numeric repesentation to have nice graph at the end.
+In this particular case we are extracting admin-state value and translating it to numeric representation to have nice graph at the end.

-More info about item preprocessing and available functions can be found [here](https://www.zabbix.com/documentation/current/manual/config/items/preprocessing), but we will touch most essenital of them in this document.
+More info about item preprocessing and available functions can be found [here](https://www.zabbix.com/documentation/current/manual/config/items/preprocessing), but we will touch most essential of them in this document.

 9. _**Additional item example**_

-To demonstate case more extensively we can consider the following case.
+To demonstrate case more extensively we can consider the following case.
-Let's imagine you want to make sure number of active LLDP interface remains the of has been changed due to some circumstances or just to get infomational triggers about the change.
+Let's imagine you want to make sure number of active LLDP interface remains the of has been changed due to some circumstances or just to get informational triggers about the change.

 ![# of LLDP inf][lldp_number_inf]